-- "Club" includes an association, society, fraternity, guild, lodge or circle; and, - A club is "not-for-profit" if: - (i) it does not, either while it is operating or upon winding up, carry on its activities for the purpose of profit or gain to particular persons, including its owners or members; and - (ii) it does not distribute its profits or assets to particular persons, including its owners or members, either while it is operating or upon winding up.
+"Club" includes an association, society, fraternity, guild, lodge or

+- circle; and, - A club is "not-for-profit" if:

+(i) it does not, either while it is operating or upon winding up, carry on its activities for the purpose of profit or gain to particular persons, including its owners or members; and

+(ii) it does not distribute its profits or assets to particular persons, including its owners or members, either while it is operating or upon winding up.

+Level of Rate: 100% of the General Rate.
+(Rebate of 50% is applicable)

-Trust for Nature Covenants
+Trust for Nature Covenants - To be rated as Cultural and Recreational Land

-Definition:

-Rateable land which has a Trust for Nature Covenant applying to the land.
+Definition: Rateable land which has a Trust for Nature Covenant applying to the land.
 A Trust for Nature Covenant enables the permanent protection of significant areas of natural bush habitat on private land.
 It is a voluntary agreement between the ratepayer and Trust for Nature and is to be recognised on title.

-Council recognises the public and environmental benefit that Trust for Nature Covenants provide and supports ratepayers with these covenants by offering the reduction of rates payable through its biodiversity and land management incentive program.
+Objectives: Council recognises the public and environmental benefit that Trust for Nature Covenants provide and supports ratepayers with these covenants by offering the reduction of rates payable through its biodiversity and land management incentive program.
 All assessments in this category are on a concessional differential rate in accordance with Section 169 1d of the Local Government Act 1989 which states that "A council may grant a rebate or concession in relation to any rate or charge to assist in the proper development of part of the municipal district."
 Further to this, Sec 169 1B of the Act states that Council may only grant a rebate or concession

-- a) to owners of specified rateable properties not exceeding one third of the rateable properties in the municipal district; or - b) to owners or rateable properties who undertake to satisfy terms that directly relate to the community benefit as are specified by Council.
+- a. to owners of specified rateable properties not exceeding one third of the rateable properties in the municipal district; or - b. to owners or rateable properties who undertake to satisfy terms that directly relate to the community benefit as are specified by Council.